 This is the more likely route a student will want to use when attempting to join a WebEx meeting.
 The instructor of the WebEx module should send out invitations to their students ahead of the first day of the class.
 These invitations contain a link in which the student can use to directly connect to the class.
 For visual reference, this is what the email would look like:

-What you want to look specifically for, is the blue join the meeting link.
+What you want to look specifically for, is the green join the meeting link.
 This link will take you to a screen where you will enter your name and email address to begin logging in.
 Always ensure you use your student email when signing in.
 This is the screen you should see:

 Next you have three options.
 By Default, you can click on Join Meeting and the application will begin to connect you.
 You can also click the down arrow next to Join Meeting to determine how you wish to connect.
 I would suggest you leave the option as “Always choose best option for me”.